mybot-organization/mybot/.github/CONTRIBUTING.md

 If you know one of these languages, you can contribute to translations here: https://crowdin.com/project/mybot-discord

-If you are able to add a new language to the bot, please contact me on Discord!
+If you want to add a new language to the bot, please contact me on Discord!
 It would be a pleasure to add a new language to MyBot!
 However, this language must also be available on the Discord application.

 ## Financial contributions

-You can make voluntary donation at https://www.buymeacoffee.com/airopi
+You can make voluntary donations at https://www.buymeacoffee.com/airopi

 ---